deephaven/examples/prometheus/README.md

 ### Components

 * `Dockerfile` - The dockerfile for the application.
-This extends the default Deephaven image to [add dependencies](https://deephaven.io/core/docs/how-to-guides/install-python-packages/#add-packages-to-a-custom-docker-image).
+This extends the default Deephaven image to add dependencies.
+See our guide, [How to install Python packages](https://deephaven.io/core/docs/how-to-guides/install-python-packages/#add-packages-to-a-custom-docker-image), for more information.
-* `docker-compose.yml` - The docker compose file for the application.
+* `docker-compose.yml` - The Docker Compose file for the application.
 This is mostly the same as the [Deephaven docker-compose file](https://raw.githubusercontent.com/deephaven/deephaven-core/main/containers/python-examples/docker-compose.yml) with modifications to run Prometheus, application mode, and the custom dependencies.
 * `app.app` - The Deephaven application mode app file.
 * `requirements.txt` - Python dependencies for the application.
 * `start.sh` - A simple helper script to launch the application.
-* `prometheus.py` - The python script that pulls the data from Prometheus and stores it into Deephaven.
+* `prometheus.py` - The Python script that pulls the data from Prometheus and stores it into Deephaven.

 ### High level overview

 This app pulls data from [Prometheus's API](https://prometheus.io/docs/prometheus/latest/querying/api/) through HTTP requests.
 The API responses are deserialized, and the desired values are extracted and stored into a Deephaven table.

-This app writes to Deephaven tables both [statically](https://deephaven.io/core/docs/how-to-guides/new-table/) and [dynamically](https://deephaven.io/core/docs/how-to-guides/dynamic-table-writer/).
+This app writes to Deephaven tables both statically and dynamically.

 ## Dependencies